BodhiOng/Calculator-ReactJS/README.md

 ## Usage

-- Buttons: Click the number buttons and operator buttons to input values and perform calculations.
+- Input: Click the number buttons and operator buttons to input values and perform calculations.
+You can also use your keyboard for input.
 - Clear Button: Click the "C" button to clear the current input and result.
+- Backspace Button: Click the "⌫" button to delete the last character.
 - Equal Button: Click the "=" button to calculate and display the result.
+- Bracket Button: Click the "( )" button to insert parentheses into your calculation.
+It toggles between "(" and ")" automatically.